kmartita/online-bookstore-frmk/README.md

 # API Automation Demo Project: Testing Online Bookstore

-This framework automates the testing of a bookstore's RESTful API.
+This framework automates the testing of a bookstore's **RESTful API**.
 A completely custom REST API has been developed using **Express.js**, referencing the structure for API endpoints from the demo testing service [FakeRestApi.Web V1](https://fakerestapi.azurewebsites.net/) which operates in static mode.
-This framework aims to create a maintainable test framework, implement reusable code, handle various scenarios, generate informative test reports, and establish a CI/CD pipeline for continuous integration.
+This project aims to create a maintainable test framework, implement reusable code, handle various scenarios, generate informative test reports, and establish a CI/CD pipeline for continuous integration.

 Below are the tools and technologies used in this framework:<br/>
 - **Programming Language**: Java